shafr/shafr.github.io/_posts/audiobooks/2015-10-27-jack-reacher-series.md

 # Short Stories:

+### Everyone Talks
+3rd person narrative about Jack Reacher.
+Didn't enjoy it at all.
+No quotes here.

 ### Cleaning the gold 3/5
 A short story where they were able to put some action and plot twist.
 Narration wasn't the best, but it's ok for it's 2 hours.